Accessing bank accounts after death: estate and funeral documents on a table at home

 Centrelink bereavement payment.
 Surviving partners of pension recipients can receive up to 14 weeks of pension as a lump sum bereavement payment.
 The full federal picture is on Services Australia's bereavement page.

 Compassionate release of super.
 The ATO can release super early to pay for a funeral if the family cannot afford it.
-The application takes about 14 days.
-Apply before paying the invoice; reimbursement is blocked.
+The ATO states online applications are generally assessed within 14 days (paper applications up to 28 days), after which the super fund processes the release.
+See the ATO on access on compassionate grounds.
+Apply before paying the invoice; reimbursement is generally blocked.

 State destitute funeral schemes.
 NSW, Victoria, and other states operate basic public-health funeral programs for families who cannot afford a private funeral.
 The funeral is simple but dignified.
 NSW Government publishes its ways to pay for a funeral page covering the destitute funeral pathway.
-The authoritative policy source is NSW Health Policy Directive PD2025_027 "Burial or Cremation of Deceased Persons Without Financial Means".
+The authoritative policy source is the current NSW Health Policy Directive on "Burial or Cremation of Deceased Persons Without Financial Means" (see NSW Health Policy Directive PD2025_027); verify the current directive number directly on the NSW Health Policy Directives site, as directive numbers are updated when policies are revised.

 For a deeper guide to low-cost funerals and government assistance, see our low-cost funeral guide (within the funeral costs hub).